 Now you’re engaged – Time to plan your wedding.

-I am going to walk you though some of the most commonly asked questions in this wedding FAQ post and I hope provide you with some useful answers.
+I am going to walk you through some of the most commonly asked questions in this wedding FAQ post and I hope to provide you with some useful answers.

 Planning a Wedding FAQs

-Straight away.
-You will be surprised just how quickly the time disappears.
+You will be surprised just how quickly time disappears.

 Start a folder, collects supplier contacts, colour samples you like and any ideas and thoughts you have.

 Take a look at our wedding checklist here>> to get an idea of the tasks and timelines.

 The biggest chunk of your wedding budget is normally the wedding venue so start there.